Theomat/theomat.github.io/_pages/about.md

 Current:

-- Will be in Oslo for the RIPOST meeting on variability in January
-- Will give a seminar on enumeration in Links in Lille
-- Will be at the GT GLIA in Rennes
+- Will be at the GT GLIA and Vamos in Rennes
 - Will be at the GDR GPL

+2025:

+- January: Here is a guide we wrote to [CNRS applications](./cnrs) with links to the other guides on the internet.
+- January 24: I will give a talk at the [LINKS](https://team.inria.fr/links/) seminar, at CRIStAL, in Lille on ranked enumeration of regular tree languages.
+- January: I visited [Simula](https://www.simula.no/) in Oslo, Norway for a collaboration!

 2024: